AjitChauhan081/Green-Guardian/README.md

-# Green Guardian - Django Project
+# Green Guardian - Django Project(Team Bytedragon)

 This project is a gamified learning platform for students and teachers focusing on environmental awareness.